A Few Moments with Ringo Today « American Songwriter

 For many years now he’s maintained a great Hollywood tradition, with a little help from his friends always, giving a big party at Capitol Records in Hollywood, both outside for the fans and inside for friends and family.

-It starts always outside on Vine Street, in front of the famous Capitol Tower, for the public to attend.
-Always his famous friends would be in are there, including loved ones, friends and also great musicians who were in his All-Starr Band, or came to perform.
-These included his wife of 38 years, Barbara Bach (who always calls him “Richie,” endearingly, and is always with him) as well as Joe Walsh, Edgar Winter, Benmont Tench, Dave Stewart, Jim Keltner, and others.
+It starts always outside on Vine Street, in front of the famous Capitol Tower.
+For the fans.
+Always famous friends and loved ones would be in attendance, including his wife of 38 years, Barbara Bach (who always calls him “Richie,” endearingly) as well as Joe Walsh, Edgar Winter, Benmont Tench, Dave Stewart, Jim Keltner, and others.

 Also non-musical luminaries would attend, including Richard Lewis, Jeff Ross, and others.
-David Lynch was always present, as he and Ringo are friends; Ringo raises funds for the David Lynch Foundation, which helps teach Transcendental Meditation to inmates, soldiers, and others.
+David Lynch was always present, as he and Ringo are good friends and fellow Transcendental Meditation enthusiasts; Ringo raises funds for the David Lynch Foundation each year, including this one, which helps teach techniques of TM to inmates, soldiers, and others.

 These birthday celebrations always connect people around the globe to join in a prayer for peace and love at twelve noon.
 Following that outdoor festivity, the party moves inside, to the famous Capitol studios down in the basement, where everyone from Sinatra to Dylan has recorded.
 It’s always one of the happiest events of the year.